Microsoft word - 15 16 mns mnea.docx

 The benefits you elect during this enrollment period will remain in effect through June 30, 2016.
 During the year, you can make certain changes only

 Loss of Other Coverage (Excluding Medicaid or a State Children's Health Insurance Program).
+If you decline enrollment for yourself or for an

-eligible dependent (including spouse) while other health insurance or group health plan coverage is in effect, you may be able to enroll yourself and your dependents in this plan if you or your dependents lose eligibility for that other coverage (or if the employer stops contributing toward your or
+your dependents in this plan if you or your dependents lose eligibility for that other coverage (or if the employer stops contributing toward your or

-your dependent's other coverage).
-However, you must request enrollment within 30 days after you or your dependent's other coverage ends (or after
+30 days after you or your dependent's other coverage ends (or after

 the employer stops contributing toward the other coverage).